 They’re fighting in rings that were previously strictly male-only spaces, and having their stories told and celebrated by the media.
 However, it should be noted that in Thailand, trans women still fight cis men.

 Now, Nong Toom is working on projects to promote other transgender fighters.
-As part of this, she recently fought an exhibition bout in Japan against retired Japanese fighter Atsudo Okada.
+As part of this, she fought an exhibition bout in Japan against retired Japanese fighter Atsudo Okada in 2017.

-Nong Toom has been doing a lot of travelling to promote her current project, Beautiful Muay Thai.
-At the moment, she’s in China to develop a stage show as part of that.
-Most of the details have been kept under wraps so far, but here are a couple of promotional photos that have been posted to her page.
+Nong Toom travelled extensively to promote her current project, Beautiful Muay Thai, spending time in China to develop a stage show as part of that.
+Here’s one of the promotional photos that was posted to her page.

 Nong Rose Baan Jaroensuk

 Nong Rose has been fighting since she was 8 years old, and had a great year in 2017.
 She won a Northeastern Thailand championship belt, as well as the ThaiRath 115lb title.
 Then, she was catapulted into the spotlight in June, when she became the first trans fighter to fight at Rajadamnern stadium.

-Nong Rose recently had her first fight abroad in Paris.
+In 2018, Nong Rose had her first fight abroad in Paris.
 Her journey was given a lot of coverage by BBC Thai, who followed her there to document the occasion.

-For her next fight, she’s heading to Japan to fight on Knockout, the biggest promotion in the country.
-There, she’s going up against Issei lshii, who won Thailand’s True4U flyweight title in February 2017.
+For her next fight, she travelled to Japan to fight on Knockout, the country’s biggest promotion.
+She fought against Issei lshii, who won Thailand’s True4U flyweight title in February 2017.